fraterrisus/walkthroughs/aethus/quests.md

 *Trigger:* Find the blueprint for the Dew Catcher under the sun shade near the big crater on the surface.

 *Goal:* Build a Dew Catcher.

+## The Motherlode

+*Trigger:* Step onto the central platform between the two metal bridges inside Seam X-5.

+*Goal:* Delve deeper into Seam X-5 and mine some Hyperion Crystals.

 ## Out of This World